e7ite/EliteOS/README.md

 # EliteOS
-An OS from ground up.
+An OS from ground up, strictly made for learning purposes.
 Right now it is only a legacy BIOS compatible bootloader.
+This is obviously not elite compared to other operating systems.
+I just like the word elite.

 ## Build Instructions
 1. Get this repository